 Well, I’m not even that beautiful, so why would I expose my bare face?

 And as a christian, we may think that way when it comes to sinning.
 As much as possible, we hide ourselves whenever we commit a sin, or even a mistake.
-Whenever someone sees us, or when we realise that God sees us (because He can definitely see EVERY SINGLE thing that we do), all we could just feel is shame and we don’t wanna be seen and exposed.
+Whenever someone sees us, or when we realize that God sees us (because He can definitely see EVERY SINGLE thing that we do), all we could just feel is shame and we don’t wanna be seen and exposed.

 This first happened when Adam and Eve has subjected to disobedience.
 They knew they sinned and their eyes were opened to what’s good and evil.
 And I think they felt shame more than any of us feel today.
 And of course, the first thing they did after is to hide from God.
 (Genesis 3)

-How embarrassing can it really be when somebody has caught us cheating in an exam, lying to our parents, stealing stuff from our siblings, gossiping about that girl who we think wears colourful clothes that don’t even match up.
+How embarrassing can it really be when somebody has caught us cheating in an exam, lying to our parents, stealing stuff from our siblings, gossiping about that girl who we think wears colorful clothes that don’t even match up.
 Or maybe you’re thinking about the sins that you may think are far greater than these.
 I won’t name them but you may already be thinking about ’em right now.

-Yet guess what, even when God sees everything what Adam and Eve did, and He even knows beforehand that they will do it, He sees past them.
+Yet guess what, even when God sees everything what Adam and Eve did, and He even knows beforehand that they will do it, He sees past those sins.
 Instead of condemning and just leaving them ashamed and naked, God actually chased them.
 He looked for them and pursued them.
 And saved them.

 Because they felt naked, God made them garments of skin and He clothed them.
 (Genesis 3:21)